Annie and Ben Rippe

 Services include personal attention from professionals in a relaxed, no-pressure environment; custom alterations; cold storage fur vault, fur conditioning, repair and restyling; Rippe’s charge accounts, no fee layaway, major credit cards accepted; free gift wrapping; delivery in USA and Canada; and complimentary coffees and teas in our Coffee Bar.

 Rippe’s and Rippe’s Shoes are located at 559/563 Main Street in Historic Downtown Danville.
-Open Monday thru Friday 10am to 6pm, Saturday 10am to 5:30pm (10am to 5pm in June, July, and August).
+Open Monday thru Friday 10am to 6pm, Saturday 10am to 5pm.
 Come see our exciting fashions and shoes at great value!